 What factors drive innovation?

 One thing is an education system where people are taught to debate, to challenge and to ask hard questions.
-You need to have a culture of constantly questioning and exploring new ideas.
+You need to have a culture of constantly questioning and exploring new ideas to truly impact society.

 What are the top 3 surprising things you’ve learned in your journey?